roboticsoutreach/kb/docs/events/smallpeice/timeline.md

 Students will present their robots during the meal in "lightning talks".
 They are not informed of the lightning talks until Thursday afternoon.

-- *Invite some ECS academics to the formal meal*
+- *TASK: Invite some ECS academics to the formal meal*
-- *Move robots to formal meal venue*
+- *TASK: Move robots to formal meal venue*

 ## The Competition